jeffThompson/ChanceAndRandomness-OLD/Week05-Psuedoranomness2.md

     brew install dieharder

 That's it!
-You can test the install by typing in `dieharder --h`; you should get instructions on the software.
-To test a file, type this command (replacing `<filename>` with the path to your file):
+You can test the install by typing in `dieharder --h` — you should get instructions on the software.
+To test a file's randomness, type this command (replacing `<filename>` with the path to your file):

     dieharder -a -f <filename>

 This may take a while!
+Use the `--h` (help) command for more info and options.